 In this article, we’ll discuss the 4 main stages your dog will go through, from puppyhood, to adolescence, to adulthood and seniority.
 We’ll talk about what you should expect within each of these stages when it comes to behavior, expenses or other issues.

 Let’s start with the early stages - Puppyhood.
 The beginning of their life is the time when they need most of your attention.
-Your puppy will first be dependant on their mother, but once they get separated, you will have to step in and create a bond with him or her.
+Your puppy will first be dependent on their mother, but once they get separated, you will have to step in and create a bond with him or her.

 Keep in mind that puppies, like kids, are very energetic and can become pretty demanding.
 So make sure have the time and energy to take care of your pup once you bring him home.
 Take into account feeding times (a 2-3 month puppy needs to be fed about 4 times per day, while a 6 month puppy will need feeding around 3 times per day), potty training, basic commands training, but don’t be mad if you find the occasional pee on the carpet or chewed sock.
 These things are normal when you have a puppy and accidents happen.

 When you’re going on walks, make sure you’re hyper alert and that you keep your eyes on your dog.
 At this stage, they are very curious so they may sniff or taste some things that may become dangerous to them.